FroeMic/TUM-IN-Protein-Prediction-1/lectures/11-introduction-bioinformatics.md

 > * Communication / Signaling \(e.g. insulin\)
 > * Ligand binding / Transport \(e.g. hemoglobin\)
 > * Storage \(e.g. ferritin\)

+**Question: **How many residues long are typical proteins?

+> Between 35 and 30.000 residues.
+The median is around 400.

+**Question: **Do proteins consist of units?

+> Proteins are built up of several domains.
+Most proteins have more than 2 domains.

+**Question: **How many proteins are known?

+> About 85 millions sequences are known.
+However, the 3D structure \(experimentally determined\) of only 120.000 proteins is known.